Guidance for Medical and Public Health Professionals

 Potential for exposure: An evaluation of health effects from mold exposure should be made within the context of molds prevalent in the environment, including the quantity and profile of fungi present in bulk and air samples.
 Airborne mold, measured by colony-forming units (CFUs), is normally more abundant outdoors than indoors during the growing season, while the representation of mold species is normally proportional indoors and out.
 In the case of indoor infestation, the relative representation of mold species changes.
 For example, Cooley, et al.,1 based on a study of 48 schools, report that in outdoor air in mild temperate regions of North America, five fungal genera predominate: Cladosporium (81.5%), Penicillium (5.2%), Chrysoporium (4.9%), Alternaria (2.8%), and Aspergillus (1.1%).
 In outdoor air samples Cladosporium were about 24-fold more predominant than the next-most common mold, Penicillium.
 Indoors, Cladosporium predominated over Penicillium in similar proportion, although total CFU counts were 3-4 fold lower.
 Inside mold complaint buildings, Penicillium sp. were much more common, Cladosporium being only about 3-fold more predominant.
 Furthermore, in 20 of 48 schools with indoor air complaints, Penicillium sp. were dominant, being 4.7-fold more abundant in air than Cladosporium.
 Such changes in species representation are diagnostic of indoor mold infestation, but not of actual exposure.
 Similarly, changes in species profiles do not necessarily indicate an imminent health threat.

 Medical diagnosis, to determine if health complaints are consistent with mold exposure: Health complaints may be related to other indoor air quality problems, such as other sources of allergens, carbon monoxide, or volatile organic compounds.
-Exposure to these contaminants must also be considered and ruled out with respect to the patient?s symptoms/condition.
+Exposure to these contaminants must also be considered and ruled out with respect to the patient's symptoms and condition.

-Verification of exposure: Strict criteria, such as those suggested in the sidebar, should be adopted in order to accurately establish links between the presence of molds having potential health effects and occupant?s health complaints.
+Verification of exposure: Strict criteria should be adopted in order to accurately establish links between the presence of molds having potential health effects and occupant's health complaints.
 These criteria should include evidence of exposure ("abundant" allergen in indoor air; serum IgE to same allergen), and symptoms of allergy following clinical exposure to the allergen.

 - The perception of indoor mold as a pervasive public health threat often leads to costly environmental assessments, monitoring, and remediation.
 To avoid unwarranted remedies, there is a need for improved communication and education between public health, the medical profession, environmental professionals, elected officials, and the public.
 The key messages are: the ubiquitous distribution of fungi in the environment, the types and amount of fungi normally found indoors, the risks posed by the molds detected, and options for confronting the problem.